5 Reasons Cooking With Flavored Butter Is Better

 1. Simplify your prep and shopping

 Take Epicurean Butter Roasted Garlic Herb Flavored Butter as an example.
-You can use it to make homemade croutons for your salad course, garlic bread for the table, and to complement both your chicken and seafood main courses.
+You can use it to make homemade croutons for your salad course, garlic bread for the table, and to complement seafood main courses.

 Simplify your grocery list by reaching for a flexible ingredient that can enhance multiple dishes, like flavored butter.
 Sometimes also referred to as “compound” or “finishing” butter, this ingredient can do much more than just finish dishes.
 Flavored butter is a multi-use item that levels up meat, fish, pasta, bread, and more—all without having to shop for those herbs or measure out those spices every time you want to add it to a dish.